About

 Supervisor of Heritage Facilities and City Archivist, City of Edmonton

 Kathryn has been an archivist for 20 years.
-Two years ago she came to the City Archives as part of the team of archivists preserving and restoring Edmonton’s history.
-She has now taken over the helm from former archivist, Michael Payne and her first order of business is to make the archives more accessible to the public and to city staff.
+Having come to the City Archives several years ago as part of the team of archivists preserving and restoring Edmonton’s history, she has now taken over the helm from former archivist Michael Payne.
+A key priority in her role is to make the archives more accessible to the public and to city staff.